Types Of Paper Finishes

 If your prints contain mostly images with some text, such as flyers or invitations, then a silk finish is often a better option.
 It’s a step down from the full shine of gloss paper, but still gives your prints that smooth finishing touch.
 The majority of our customers prefer to print on silk paper, so if you’re happy to go with what’s popular then silk would generally be the way to go.

 If you still aren’t sure which finish to go with, or if your print job just comes down to personal taste, then it might actually help to think about the realms of DIY, and what type of decorating paint you prefer.
 Are you a gloss, silk or matt kind of painter?
 These roughly correspond with gloss, silk and uncoated paper finishes respectively, which could make your decision much easier.
-Or, if you’d prefer some professional advice on your print job, then just click right here to contact our team – we’d be happy to recommend the best paper type for your prints!
+Or, if you’d prefer some professional advice on your print job, then just contact Aura Print and we’d be happy to recommend the best paper type for your prints!